-KS1:(Coding) -Coding is a way to explain and organise sets of instructions which are called algorithms / (Spreadsheets) - We use spreadsheets to display information / (Searches) - We will be learning how to use a search engine to find answers to questions
+KS1:(Coding) - Coding is a way to explain and organise sets of instructions which are called algorithms / (Spreadsheets) - We use spreadsheets to display information / (Searches) - We will be learning how to use a search engine to find answers to questions

-KS2:(Coding) - Coding is the skill of creating, explaining and debugging algorithms / Spreadsheets) - We use spreadsheets to display, explore and interpret data / (Blogging) - Blogs are an informative text aimed at a particular audience
+KS2:(Coding) - Coding is the skill of creating, explaining and debugging algorithms / Spreadsheets) - We use spreadsheets to display, explore and interpret data / (Blogging) - Blogs are an informative text aimed at an audience

-We use the "Teach Computing", "Barefoot" and "Project Evolve" resources.
-We chose to use these materials scheme as the basis of our teaching as they fulfil all the requirements of the Primary School National Curriculum 2014, are progressive and engaging and continually updated.
+The starting points for our planning the Teach Computing, Barefoot and Project Evolve resources.
+We chose to use these materials scheme as the basis of our teaching as they fulfil all the requirement of the Primary School National Curriculum 2014, are progressive and engaging and continually updated.

-In addition, we recognise that computing is a specialist subject and the Teach Computing Resources not only support our pupils but also provide CPD for teachers through the detailed lesson plans, videos and Knowledge Organisers.
+In addition, we recognise that computing is a specialist subject and the Teach Computing resources not only support our pupils but also provide CPD for teachers through the detailed lesson plans, videos and knowledge organisers provided.